 When visiting a bar or nightclub, patrons expect to be safe throughout their visit.
 Yet, sometimes events such as shootings, sexual assaults, and robberies occur, causing traumatic injuries and mental anguish for the victims.
 Could the bar be to blame for what happened to you?
-If negligent or inadequate security can be proven, the bar or nightclub may be responsible for some of your losses.
+If negligent or inadequate security can be proven, with the help of an experienced Texas negligent security attorney, the bar or nightclub may be responsible for some of your losses.

 When Is a Bar or Nightclub Negligent?

 Proving inadequate security isn’t easy to do, but there are some instances in which the actions the bar or nightclub took or did not take directly impacted your safety at their location.
 Examples of potential incidents of negligence include:

 - The nightclub failed to have enough staff.
 This can be a safety risk for patrons in the facility, putting everyone at risk because there was not enough security present.